-The global next-generation sequencing market size is estimated to reach USD 42.25 billion by 2033, expanding at a CAGR of 18.0% from 2025 to 2033, according to a new report by Grand View Research, Inc. Next-generation Sequencing (NGS) is a parallel processing technique that can establish the sequence of nucleotides in a whole genome with scalability, ultra-high capacity, and fast speed.
+The global next generation Sequencing market size is expected to reach USD 42.25 billion by 2033, registering a CAGR of 18.00% from 2026 to 2033, according to a new report by Grand View Research, Inc. Next-generation Sequencing (NGS) is a parallel processing technique that can establish the sequence of nucleotides in a whole genome with scalability, ultra-high capacity, and fast speed.
 Furthermore, in the healthcare industry, NGS is gradually being incorporated into medical laboratory research, screening, and disease diagnoses.
 In personalized medicine, it has been frequently utilized to accelerate the drug research process.

 Different potential sequencing methods such as RNA sequencing, whole-genome sequencing, and whole-exome and targeted sequencing amongst others are prominently used by researchers to get comprehensive sample analysis.
 When compared to the traditional Sanger sequencing technology, NGS is less expensive and provides higher throughput for DNA sequencing.
 The growing automation in the pre-sequencing protocols, post-sequencing protocols, and data analysis is also projected to have a positive impact on the NGS market.
 The utilization of novel platforms for the development of personalized medicine by medical analysis at a genetic level is also a significant factor, which is expected to enhance demand for NGS over the forecast period.